awsdocs/amazon-workspaces-administration-guide/doc_source/modify-workspaces.md

 + You cannot increase the size of the root and user volumes at the same time\.
 To increase the root volume, you must first change the user volume to 100 GB\.
 After that change is made, you can then update the root volume to any value between 175 and 2000 GB\.
 After the root volume has been changed to any value between 175 and 2000 GB, you can then update the user volume further, to any value between 100 and 2000 GB\.
 **Note**
 If you want to increase both volumes, you must wait 20\-30 minutes for the first operation to finish before you can start the second operation\.
-+ Unless the WorkSpace is a Graphics or GraphicsPro WorkSpace, the root volume cannot be less than 175 GB when the user volume is 100 GB\.
-Graphics and GraphicsPro WorkSpaces can have the root and user volumes both set to 100 GB minimum\.
++ Unless the WorkSpace is a Graphics\.g4dn, GraphicsPro\.g4dn, Graphics, or GraphicsPro WorkSpace, the root volume cannot be less than 175 GB when the user volume is 100 GB\.
+Graphics\.g4dn, GraphicsPro\.g4dn, Graphics, and GraphicsPro WorkSpaces can have the root and user volumes both set to 100 GB minimum\.
 + If the user volume is 50 GB, you cannot update the root volume to anything other than 80 GB\.
 If the root volume is 80 GB, the user volume can only be 10, 50, or 100 GB\.

 **To change the volume sizes of a WorkSpace**